RIKEN-RCCS/s3-baby-server/adhoc-stub-generator/README.md

 ```

 This is the extraction of the Tagging from the Smithy definition (some
 details dropped).
-Notice the "xmlName" is attached on "Tag" in the
+Notice the "xmlName:Tag" is attached on the "Tag"
-"TagSet" definition.
-It makes "Tag" appear.
+type in the "TagSet" type definition.
+It instructs "Tag" to appear.

 ```
 "com.amazonaws.s3#Tagging": {